-- In line 3 above we are checking if variables str1 and str2 are equal and as expected the python interpreter prints out False.
+- then we are checking if variables str1 and str2 are not-equal and as expected the python interpreter prints out True.

-- In line 5 we have reassigned the variable str2 to “apple” and we are doing the same equality check once more.
-As expected we get True as the answer this time around!
+- then we have reassigned the variable str2 to “apple” and we are doing the same non-equality check once more.
+As expected we get False as the answer this time around!

 Take a look at the following program.